dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 4) It is __testable__

 ## Getting Started
-- Instructions to run project on local machine (for development and testing):
+Instructions to run project on local machine (for development and testing):

-#### Get a local copy of repository
+### __STEP 1: Get a local copy of repository__
-- To get copy of the project:
+Choose one of the below options to get a local copy of the repository:
 ###### Option 1: Use SSH
 ```
 git clone git@github.com/hagenburger/pimd.git